Rents Rise in Los Angeles

 Are you planning to move to the Los Angeles area soon?
 That elusive apartment vacancy will come with a slightly higher price.
 And while LA rents are up, they’re actually less than US apartment price rises.

-Some of the rise is attributed to summer demand, but the issue of a lack of rental housing is likely the culprit.
+Some of the rise might be attributed to summer demand, but a lack of rental housing is likely the culprit.
 Programs are being developed in California, as an example, to ease the rental market situation at the lower end, however there is a clear need for a large scale solution, especially in the multifamily sector.

 Apartment Rent Prices in Los Angeles